-Getting through this together as a family will help you all deal better with future emergencies.
+Getting through this together will help you all deal better with future emergencies.

 6. Be with your kids

-With kids at home, spend time teaching them about the importance of financial literacy, as well building the right habits and attitude.
+Spend time teaching your kids about the importance of financial literacy, as well as building the right habits and attitude.

 Take time out to read and write with them.